Kitware/SMTK/doc/release/notes/qt-subsystem.md

 * Added a virtual isValid method to indicate if a view is valid
 * Added a modified signal so that qtBaseViews can indicate they have been changed

+### qtInstancedView Changes
+* Added support for applying Configuration Styles stored in the attribute resource.
+If an attribute does not have style information defined in the View, the View will check with the UIManager. **Note:** this process will also take into consideration the definitions that attribute's definition is based on.

 ### qtAttributeView Changes
 * There is now a splitter between the attribute editing area and the association information area.